TomPace101/nanopore_diffusion/notes.md

 _TODO_ collect_results is choking on debug right now

+_FEATURE_ ParameterSet subclass that can generate a parameterset multidoc.
+Define constant parameters, and variational sets.
+Then use itertools.product.
+Also have a sequence id and a way to incorporate it into strings.
+Maybe there's even a way you can take advantage of the &id001 thing.

 _TODO_ find a way to get coordinates of the surface normal used in a flux calculation The notebook dated 2017-11-06 is where I was working on this before.